 - Member, Indigenous Issues Committee, Law Society of New South Wales.

 - Member, Australian Institute of Aboriginal and Torres Strait Islander Studies, Member.

 Strategic Litigation, Criminal Law, Human Rights Law, Jurisprudence, Indigenous Issues, Advocacy.

-Anthony, T & Longman, C 2017, 'Blinded by the white: A comparative analysis of jury challengeson racial grounds', International Journal for Crime, Justice and Social Democracy, vol. 6, no. 3, pp. 25-46.View/Download from: UTS OPUS or Publisher's site
+Anthony, T & Longman, C 2017, 'Blinded by the white: A comparative analysis of jury challengeson racial grounds', International Journal for Crime, Justice and Social Democracy, vol. 6, no. 3, pp. 25-46.View/Download from: Publisher's site

 Fred Maynard: Aboriginal Patriot Narrated by Professor John Maynard, this short documentary film focuses on the life of his grandfather Fred Maynard, who established the AAPA in the 1920s, the first large scale Aboriginal rights movement.
 Fred was born on 4 July 1879 at Hinton, New South Wales.
 In 1925 Maynard launched the Australian Aboriginal Progressive Association (A.A.P.A.).
 The group protested against the revocation of north-coast farming reserves; they also demanded that children no longer be separated from their families, or indentured as domestics and menial labourers.
 The A.A.P.A. advocated that all Aboriginal families should receive inalienable grants of farming land within their traditional country, that their children should have free entry to public schools, and that Aborigines should control any administrative body affecting their lives.

 Longman, C 2019, 'Bowraville and Culturally Safe Representation'.